cfsengineering/CEASIOMpy/doc/source/user_guide/modules/Optimisation/index.rst

 Limitations
 -----------

- * The geometric modification of the fuselage is not available for now.
+ * The geometric modification of the fuselage is not available for now, but they will be available with the next TiGL library update.

 More information